Exterior photo of the NMAAHC with the Washington Monument in the background

 Architectural Collaboration:

-The Freelon Group, now part of Perkins&Will, is the Architect of Record.
-Adjaye Associates, Davis Brody Bond, and SmithGroup are Associate Architects.
+Adjaye Associates is the Lead Design Architect.
+The Freelon Group is the Architect of Record.
+Davis Brody Bond and the SmithGroup are the Architecture Team.

 The building shape was inspired by the Yoruban caryatid, a traditional West African post or column.